 Simply put, interpolating data is compensation for database performance, not a best practice.
 You can see this mentioned at the very beginning of the OSIsoft tutorial video below.

-In this video, OSIsoft staff address how Pi interpolates data at collection and during storage with an explanation of how and why OSIsoft uses data interpolation.
+In this video, former OSIsoft staff (now AVEVA) address how PI interpolates data at collection and during storage with an explanation of how and why OSIsoft uses data interpolation.

 Although the PI algorithm produces a very low MSE [mean squared error], it does not represent the data very well for pattern matching.